When buying solid hardwood flooring only the best brands give you standout quality.

-If you’re headed to Bruce though, you can expect to find mostly domestic oak making up 67% of their catalogue.
-You’re not likely to find distressed or hand scraped finished material either, if you do, that would be quite rare.
+If you’re headed to Bruce though, you can expect to find mostly domestic oak making up 67% of their catalog.
+You’re not likely to find distressed or hand-scraped finished material either, if you do, that would be quite rare.
 You’re bound to walk out with more basic options rather than exciting ones, but you’ll get something good enough.

 While options may be limited, if you’re out for something quick and easy to get, Bruce is the place.
 They have a good footprint, giving you access to actually see the options available and take your purchase home from there.
 Moreover, if you do have to return extra flooring, it’s easily just a drive away for most places.

-For needs that are more of utility and quality than aesthetic and personality, Bruce will do fine.
-However, if you’re looking for something a little more sophisticated and unique, a specialty shop maybe a more suitable stop.
+For needs that are more of utility and quality than aesthetics and personality, Bruce will do fine.
+However, if you’re looking for something a little more sophisticated and unique, a specialty shop may be a more suitable stop.

 Wooden planks line the floors of most historic homes (the domain of the elite and wealthy).
 While planks own this reputation of being for high class, Carlisle’s comes to the market to make it more accessible.
 Moreover, the brand allows other homeowners to appreciate it better vs. “commodity” flooring as they call it.